pulp/pulp_puppet/docs/tech-reference/plugin_conf.rst

  4. Moves the content of temporary directory into the ``install_path``.
  5. Removes the temporary directory.

+Extracted files and directories will inherit the uid and gid of the pulp process that extracts them.
+Because some puppet modules contain files with problematic filesystem permissions, pulp ensures minimum permissions of 0644 for regular files and 0755 for directories.

 When this distributor gets removed from a repository, such as when the repository gets deleted, the ``install_path`` and everything in it will be deleted.